-STOP-UNLOAD...

-THERE ARE NO TIES...RESULTS ARE FINAL

-THE BRONZE MEDAL WINNER.
-WITH A SCORE OF (final score), IS (Competitor's Name) FROM (Hometown): THE SILVER MEDAL WINNER, WITH A SCORE OF (final score), IS (Competitor's Name) FROM (Hometown): and THE GOLD MEDAL WINNER, WITH A SCORE OF (final score).
-(Competitor's Name) FROM (Hometown).

-When the STOP-UNLOAD command is given after the 24th 1st the and 2nd place shot. competitors must insert safety flags and ground their rifles.

-After the last shot, the Range Officer or Announcer must immediately recognize the first place three winners as soon as the 3rd place finisher can be brought back to the firing line

-IS THE LINE CLEAR?

-YOU REMOVE YOUR MAY EQUIPMENT FROM THE FIRING LINE

-After recognizing the place winners, the line must be cleared (all actions open, safety flags inserted), and equipment removed from the firing line.

-TODAY'S SMALLBORE RIFLE PRONE FINAL!

-THANK YOU FOR ATTENDING | The Range Officer or Announcer mav make closina appropriate remarks or announcements.
+COMMANDS INSTRUCTIONS STOP-UNLOAD THERE ARE NO TIESRESULTS ARE FINAL THE BRONZE MEDAL WINNER, WITH A SCORE OF (final score), IS (Competitor's Name) FROM (Hometown); THE SILVER MEDAL WINNER, WITH A SCORE OF (final score), IS (Competitor's Name) FROM (Hometown); and THE GOLD MEDAL WINNER, WITH A SCORE OF (final score), IS (Competitor's Name) FROM (Hometown).
+When the STOP-UNLOAD command is given after the 24th shot, the 1 st and 2 nd place competitors must insert safety flags and ground their rifles.
+After the last shot, the Range Officer or Announcer must immediately recognize the first three place winners as soon as the 3 rd place finisher can be brought back to the firing line IS THE LINE CLEAR?
+YOU MAY REMOVE YOUR EQUIPMENT FROM THE FIRING LINE After recognizing the place winners, the line must be cleared (all actions open, safety flags inserted), and equipment removed from the firing line.
+THANK YOU FOR ATTENDING TODAY'S SMALLBORE RIFLE PRONE FINAL!
+The Range Officer or Announcer may make appropriate closing remarks or announcements.

-IF THERE IS A TIE FOR ANY PLACE TO BE ELIMINATED.
-THE RANGE OFFICER SHALL CONDUCT A SHOT-BY-SHOT SHOOT-OFF USING THESE COMMANDS:
+IF THERE IS A TIE FOR ANY PLACE TO BE ELIMINATED, THE RANGE OFFICER SHALL CONDUCT A SHOT-BY-SHOT SHOOT-OFF USING THESE COMMANDS: